 In women who have recently become postmenopausal, and who are in good health and are felt to have a fairly low fracture risk, optimizing the daily calcium intake and faithfully adhering to a program of athletic activities or workouts can help to maintain a satisfactory bone mass.

 Weight-bearing exercise is an important contributor to the establishment of peak bone mass and may have the greatest impact on bone mineral density when initiated before the completion of puberty.
 A retrospective study of young adult women noted that those who participated in high school sports exhibited a 7% increase in femoral neck bone mineral density.
 Interestingly, sports participation before the onset of menses appears to increase bone mineral density significantly more than when started after the initiation of menses.

 A study of Canadian children showed that physically active girls had a 17% higher total body bone mineral density compared with that of their sedentary peers.
-If excessive weight-bearing exercise leads to estrogen deficiency and amenorrhea, however, the benefits of activity are lost and the activity may in fact be detrimental to bone.
+If excessive weight-bearing exercise leads to estrogen deficiency and amenorrhea, however, the benefits of activity are lost, and the activity may be detrimental to bone.